Can Low-Carb agree to disagree on these 12 topics?

 - What if someone is on a budget and that is what they can afford?

 - If someone does not cook or travels and eats commercially prepared food which is likely to contain these oils?
 How about the use of specialty oils (sesame, mustard) in traditional cuisines for flavor?

 Are supplements important in low-carb nutrition?
 If so, which ones?

 How might our agree to disagree list be used?

-We are looking forward to practitioners, scientists and other thought leaders addressing these ambiguities.
+We are looking forward to practitioners, scientists, and other thought leaders addressing these ambiguities.
 An example is Bret Scher, MD’s podcast, Vegetable oils: are they healthy?
 Do you know of examples where thought leaders have helped build consensus by agreeing to disagree?
-Let us know in the comments and we’ll include them in our round up guides.
+Let us know in the comments and we’ll include them in our round-up guides.

 We at Metabolic Multiplier are diet diplomats.
 We support medical nutrition therapies that help people meet their health goals.
 These therapies may be reduced carbohydrates (Therapeutic Carbohydrate Reduction (TCR) or Ketogenic Diet Therapies (KDT)), Mediterranean, Paleolithic, vegetarian, whole foods, carnivore, or simply reducing sugar & ultra-processed foods.

-Are there any other topics which you would like to see the Low-Carb agree to disagree on?
+Are there any other topics that you would like to see the Low-Carb agree to disagree on?
 Please tell us in the comments.
 Let’s honor the greats whose shoulders we stand on by expanding science with nuanced discussion.
 That was Adele Hite’s wish until the end.